 Positive User Interaction Can Drive Adoption.

 At NurseGrid, we believe strongly that every interaction we have with our nurses has the potential to solidify brand loyalty and significantly increase adoption.
-That has been proven through the user growth we’ve seen in departments and hospitals where we’ve communicated with nurses about our products.
-The personal touch and interactions my team has had with nurses has directly impacted NurseGrid’s rate of growth.
-We’ve seen the time it takes for a single department to grow from 1 nurse to 10 nurses using NurseGrid Mobile decrease significantly in the last 90 days and we believe that our positive interactions with nurses has influenced the improvement.
+That has been proven through the user growth we've seen in departments and hospitals where we've communicated with nurses about our products.
+The personal touches and interactions my team has had with nurses have directly impacted NurseGrid's rate of growth.
+We’ve seen the time it takes for a single department to grow from 1 nurse to 10 nurses using NurseGrid Mobile decrease significantly in the last 90 days and we believe that our positive interactions with nurses have influenced the improvement.

 These examples are only a few from the positive exchange of ideas we are fostering with our end users, nurses.
 We hope that our emphasis on treating nurses with respect, soliciting frequent feedback, and engaging and interacting with those who are using our solutions will serve us well as we continue to expand the capabilities of NurseGrid Mobile and launch our new product for entire nursing departments, NurseGrid Manager.